 Along with then CSIRO Discovery Centre Director Cris Kennedy, Lea curated a Festival to help tease out some of the more apparent intellectual parallels between dance and the sciences - cognitive thinking, psychology, stresses on the human body and the ageing body, the environment.
 What we found was that rather like the Large Hadron Collider, weird and wonderful things happened when you smashed dance and science together, and you could never predict the outcome.
 Read our 2013 program.

-DANscienCE 2015 continues this conversation in a new location, Queensland University of Technology (QUT) in Brisbane, AUSTRALIA.
-See look forward to seeing you there!
+DANscienCE 2015 continued the conversation at Queensland University of Technology (QUT) in Brisbane, AUSTRALIA.
+Read the 2015 program.

 A performer and choreographer Liz Lea trained at London Contemporary Dance School and Akademi in London and Darpana Academy in India.
 Based between London and Sydney for many years she is now based in Canberra as Artistic Director of Liz Lea Productions and Canberra Dance Theatre.